 Earthy Brussels sprouts and tender sweet potatoes are perfect when they’re roasted until lightly browned.
 But they need a little more flavor to really make them delicious.
 I added just a little olive oil to keep them from burning.

 Next up was some minced garlic and to top it off, a little ground cumin.
 The garlic adds a very subtle, almost spicy flavor and the cumin really pulls together the starchy sweet potato and robust flavor of the Brussels sprouts.

 Red wine vinegar gets sprinkled over the top at the end.
 I really liked the bright flavor the vinegar added.
 It just added a bright and mouthwatering quality to the whole dish.
 When vinegar gets cooked a lot of the acidic flavor gets cooked off.
 By adding it at the end, I was able to keep the acidic vinegar flavor and it really pulled the flavors of the whole dish together well.

 What are brussel sprouts?

-You’ve heard of them, probably tried them and may love them or hate them, but what ARE brussel sprouts?
+You’ve heard of them, probably tried them, and may love them or hate them, but what ARE Brussels sprouts?

 The peak season is from June until January, but you can almost always find them in the freezer section.
 Brussel sprouts will last about a month when frozen before they begin to wilt, and they’ll last 1-2 weeks in the refrigerator.

-Brussel sprouts are a great source of vitamin K, vitamin B, folate and vitamin B6.
+Brussels sprouts are a great source of vitamin K, vitamin B, folate, and vitamin B6.
 They’re also high in fiber.
 Fiber helps you to keep full longer and has been shown to have cholesterol reducing properties.

-Roasted Brussel Sprouts and Sweet Potatoes is a beautiful, easy and impressive side dish.
+Roasted Brussels Sprouts and Sweet Potatoes is a beautiful, easy and impressive side dish.
 It’s simple to put together but the rich and delicious flavors are anything but simple.

 - 1 tsp ground cumin